Space Planning: How To Maximise Space With An Effective Store Layout

 Slatwall

 Slatwall panels can support a multitude of merchandising tools, including shelves, hooks, rails and even poster holders.
-Slatwall panels come in many sizes and colours, so that you can match them to the design of your store.
+We supply MDF slatwall and PVC slatwall, each of which has its own benefits.
+They come in many sizes and colours, so that you can match them to the design of your store.

 These panels are incredibly useful for displaying bulky merchandise in a space-saving way, as they allow you to display your products vertically in order to save floor space in store.